davisidarta/dbMAP/README.md

 # Citations

-dbMAP is powered by algorithms initially proposed in Palantir and by UMAP.
+dbMAP is powered by algorithms initially proposed by Manu Setty et al and Leland McInnes.
 If you use dbMAP for your work, please cite the following:

 ```
 Diffusion-based Manifold Approximation and Projection (dbMAP): a comprehensive, generalized and computationally efficient approach for single-cell data visualization.
-In revision.
+Submitted.

 Characterization of cell fate probabilities in single-cell data with Palantir.
 Setty et al., Nature Biotechnology 2019.